jezze/fudge/README.md

 avoid complexity.
 There is for instance no out-of-the-box support for dynamic memory allocation.
-Drivers are implemented as loadable kernel modules but they are typically only big enough to support only the most basic of functionallity, leaving the higher level logic to be done in userspace.
-This is to not force a design onto the user so they can choose to implement things differently.
+Drivers are implemented as loadable kernel modules but they are typically only big enough to support only the most basic of functionallity, leaving the higher level logic to be done in userspace because there is no best solution to every use case so a user can chose to implement things differently if they wish.

 ## Building a cross compiler